-The BCBS GOING FORTH program created a virtual community that inspires the daily practice and guides the ethical living of a far-flung network of some 300 Buddhist practitioners who are retired or close to retirement.
+The program offered monthly texts and reflections, and weekly questions, from 2012 through 2014.
+The program created a virtual community that inspires the daily practice and guides the ethical living of a far-flung network of some 300 Buddhist practitioners who are retired or close to retirement.
 Building upon the ancient Indian paradigm of this being a precious opportunity for personal growth, we use the classical teachings from the Pali texts as primary source material for regular personal reflection, and then encourage a series of conversations between participants, both online and in person.